 The ability to have real-time information flowing quickly across their organization to take advantage of rapid changing market conditions.

 As Frankie walks into work, she realizes that today has to be the day to begin implementing change.
 The organization can no longer move forward with the software they have.
 She clears her schedule for the rest of the day and begins researching ERP software.
 With just a simple google search, Frankie discovers Microsoft Dynamics and the wonderful ERP products associated with it.
 There’s Microsoft Dynamics NAV, Microsoft Dynamics 365 for Finance and Operations Business Edition, Microsoft Dynamics 365 for Finance and Operations Enterprise Edition, Microsoft “Tenerife”, and Microsoft Dynamics NAV Subscription--but which one is correct for our business?
-After a little more research, Frankie discovers that Microsoft products are sold only through Microsoft Partners and that Microsoft Gold Partners such as Solution Systems have the best record of accomplishment for successful implementations and ongoing support.
+After a little more research, Frankie discovers that Microsoft products are sold only through Microsoft Partners and that Tier 1 Direct Microsoft Gold Partners have the best record of accomplishment for successful implementations and ongoing support.
 Frankie places the call to a local Microsoft Partner who confirms that they do indeed have solutions that would work for her organization.
 A face-to-face meeting is scheduled for the following week.
 “Wow, that was easy!
 I just hope they don’t come here and pitch me products and expect us to buy on the spot.”
 Frankie says to herself.

 Week 2 – Today’s the face-to-face meeting with the Microsoft Partner.
 Just as before, Frankie has woken up tired and is pressed for time.
-She races to the office, forgets her morning PopTart, is not in the best of moods, and the thought of a Microsoft Partner coming in today to sales pitch her and her colleagues makes it even worse.
+She races to the office, forgets her morning PopTart, is not in the best of moods, and the thought of a Microsoft Partner coming in today give a sales pitch to her and her colleagues makes it even worse.
 However, upon meeting the Gold Certified Partner Frankie feels at ease and realizes this is not a sales call.
 In fact, the Microsoft Partner is there to gather information about her organization’s business processes so that they can put a custom demo together that shows her and her colleagues the efficiency, features, and capabilities of a Microsoft Dynamics ERP product.

 By the end of the meeting, the Microsoft Partner has gathered all the requirements needed to put together a demo and now has enough information to recommend the correct product for Frankie and her organization which happens to be Microsoft Dynamics NAV hosted on Azure.